floragunncom/search-guard-docs/_content/_docs_quickstart/demo_installer.md

 $ ./search-guard-elasticsearch-plugin-tp3-es-7.16.3-demo-installer.sh
 ```

 - The script will download the Search Guard plugins and the `sgctl` tool.
-Additionally, it will download the matching version of OpenSearch or Elasticsearch, which will be automatically extracted to the working directory.
-The same will be done for OpenSearch Dashboards or Kibana, respectively.
+Additionally, it will download the matching version of Elasticsearch, which will be automatically extracted to the working directory.
+The same will be done for Kibana.
 - Afterwards, the script will install the Search Guard plugins and apply the basic configuration necessary for Search Guard and `sgctl`.
 - Now, the script is done.
 If you want to see what the script has downloaded installed, list the directory contents.
 You should see the downloaded software archives, the `sgctl.sh` tool, keys for authenticating as administrator, and the `elasticsearch` directory with a ready-to-start setup.